teknologist/open-whispr/README.md

 # Arch
 sudo pacman -S wtype

-# Alternative: ydotool (requires uinput permissions)
-sudo apt install ydotool  # or equivalent for your distro
 ```

-> ℹ️ **Note**: OpenWhispr automatically detects your display server (X11 vs Wayland) and uses the appropriate paste tool.
-If no paste tool is installed, text will still be copied to the clipboard - you'll just need to paste manually with Ctrl+V.
+> ℹ️ **Note**: wtype is required on Wayland for automatic pasting and supports UTF-8 text (accents, emojis).
+On X11, xdotool is used.
+If no paste tool is installed, text will still be copied to the clipboard - you'll just need to paste manually.

 > 🔒 **Flatpak Security**: The Flatpak package includes sandboxing with explicit permissions for microphone, clipboard, and file access.
 See [electron-builder.json](electron-builder.json) for the complete permission list.